-We accept payment directly through the site via Stripe and PayPal.
+We accept payment directly through the site via Stripe.
 We don't accept cash, money order, or personal check.
 Any credit card or debit card (with a credit card logo on it) can be used.
 The total balance due is required "up-front."
 Then when your Dresden is completed a final delivery invoice will be issued for freight carrier charges.

 What’s the timeline?

-Once payment is received you can expect to have your Dresden delivered within 10-12 weeks.
+Once payment is received you can expect to have your Dresden delivered in about 6-8 weeks.
 Disruptions may occur based on shipping timelines from our vendors but we're limiting the number of tables available for purchase to prevent a backlog.

 How does delivery work?

-Delivery is handled by a freight carrier.
+Delivery is handled by our freight carrier partner.
 The Dresden is securely packed into a palletized cardboard box and ships mostly via tractor-trailer.
 We insure the delivery and pay for the negative space above the box so that nothing is stacked on top of it.
 Once it makes it to a warehouse you can expect a call from the carrier to schedule a time for delivery.

 Delivery charges across the country from vary from our location.
 As we’re not in the shipping business, we simply pass thru the freight delivery charges to you.

 Local deliveries made by Bandpass Design may be available.
 We just might ask you to pick up the tab for gas.
 Give us those details in the notes section of your purchase so we can evaluate options.